 Suspect in Española homicide arrested in Arizona

 Nov.
+4—A man accused in a fatal shooting during the attempted sale of a stolen Ford Mustang in Española been arrested in Arizona along with his girlfriend.

-3—Homicide suspect Fabian Archuleta was arrested Wednesday afternoon in Arizona by Yavapai County Sheriff's deputies, nearly two weeks after being accused of fatally shooting Juan Antonio Luiz Martinez.
+Fabian Archuleta and Savina Rivas, 39, were arrested Wednesday afternoon by Yavapai County Sheriff's deputies, nearly two weeks after the fatal shooting of Juan Antonio Luiz Martinez, Española police Chief Mizel Garcia said.

+Yavapai County Sheriff's Office spokesperson Laura Bauer said deputies received information Wednesday that Archuleta may have been in Seligman, Ariz.
+Deputies followed the information and found Archuleta barricaded in Rivas' SUV at about 2:50 p.m.

+She added Rivas was arrested outside of the car and was taken into custody before law enforcement approached Archuleta.

 "We are going to be looking now with further interviews to see if truly, [Rivas] was there, and she is looking at potential charges as a result of the incident and because she was with [Archuleta] when he was arrested," Garcia said.